 When any concern is initially noticed it is the responsibility of the class teacher to take steps to address the issue.
-Intervention programmes are put in place.
+Interventions will be put in place.
 These concerns will be discussed with the SENCO and other relevant staff.
 The child will be recorded as "On Alert."